Disc Golf in Levin, New Zealand |

 The town was named after William Hort Levin, a director of the Wellington and Manawatu Railway Company and probably part time disc golfer (is anyone reading this? - ed).
 The name is a variation of the Jewish clan Levi.
 It is a shibboleth – unlike the usual pronunciation of the surname, stress is placed on the second syllable of the word.
 The name thus rhymes with the word 'begin'.
 The town's Maori name is Taitoko.

 The Levin Disc Golfers are some of the most dedicated in the country and for the last couple of years have had many players trooping all over the country competing on the National Tour.
-They have a coastal course that gets a work out 4 or 5 times a week that they are adding baskets to as fast as they can score them and are always keen to host visiting players.
+They once had a wonderful coastal course that got a work out 4 or 5 times a week but that has been lost to housing developments.

 The locals have designed a few tough holes to hone their skills for the NZ Tour.